 This module is focused on providing students with a fundamental knowledge and understanding of primary principals of the sung voice and musicianship within the context of Musical Theatre.
 Classes are practical, with initial exploration of the anatomical, technical and physiological elements of singing.
-Classes include individual singing tutorials, ensemble singing, single sex singing, vocal anatomy, music skills, and musicianship, and repertoire exploration.
+Classes include individual singing tutorials, ensemble singing, small group singing, vocal anatomy, music skills, and musicianship, and repertoire exploration.
 As the module progresses, lessons will examine the application of technical control, use of vocal qualities, and musicianship required across a variety of musical theatre genres and styles.

 Guildford School of Acting

 CRIPPS Kevin (GSA)

 Number of Credits: 30

 Module cap (Maximum number of students): N/A

 Students must also be studying: Acting 1, Dance 1 and Research and Rehearsal

 The study of vocal anatomy will provide students with an in depth anatomical and practical knowledge of vocal production as related to singing.
 Individual tutorials and small group singing classes provide a platform in which students will apply the learned principals of vocal anatomy and voice production, as well as develop individual vocal skill and confidence.
 Through the study of western European rudimentary music theory and repertoire, students will cultivate a greater sense of musicality, musicianship and the application of appropriate vocal qualities across a variety of musical theatre genres and historical and cultural styles.
 Throughout this module students will develop critical and analytical skills of personal practice, application, and awareness.
 This module includes:

 - Vocal Anatomy: fundaments of vocal anatomy and biomechanics